 Connecting to Oracle Cloud Infrastructure FastConnect

-Oracle Cloud Infrastructure (OCI) private connection model is called FastConnect.
+The Oracle Cloud Infrastructure (OCI) private connection model is called FastConnect.
 FastConnect provides private connectivity and self-service provisioning including full API-level integration.

-When connecting to the Oracle Cloud Infrastructure (OCI) through FastConnect with Megaport, the virtual cross connect (VXC) forms the Layer 2 component of the connection.
+When connecting to the Oracle Cloud Infrastructure (OCI) through FastConnect with Megaport, the Virtual Cross Connect (VXC) forms the Layer 2 component of the connection.
 Layer 3 BGP connectivity is established directly between you and Oracle.